I-2-8-50.Procedures for Handling Hearing Recordings

 A. Unfavorable Decisions, Dismissals, and Recommended Decisions

-When sending an ALJ's unfavorable decision, dismissal or recommended decision with the CF to OHA Headquarters, leave the cassette(s) or CD(s) in the Cassette or CD Storage Envelope on the left side of the CF. (See I-2-8-18 B. 11., for cassette handling procedures in court remand cases, and I-2-8-95 Audio Recording Handling Desk Guide.)
+When sending an administrative law judge's (ALJ) unfavorable decision, dismissal, or recommended decision with the claim(s) file (CF) to Office of Disability Adjudication and Review (ODAR) Headquarters, leave the compact disc(s) (CD) in the Recording Storage Envelope on the left side of the CF.

 B. Fully or Partially Favorable Decisions

-When sending an ALJ's favorable decision to the effectuating component, remove the hearing cassette(s) or CD(s) from the Cassette/CD Storage Envelope, return the Cassette/CD Storage Envelope to the left side of the CF, and:
+When sending an ALJ's favorable decision to the effectuating component, remove the hearing CD(s) from the Recording Storage Envelope, return the Recording Storage Envelope to the left side of the CF, and:

-Ensure that each cassette or CD is clearly labeled with:
+Ensure that each CD is clearly labeled with:

 Social Security Number (SSN);

-Once the box is full (approximately 66-72 cassettes or 100-125 CDs), prepare a box for mailing to the Megasite with MIMS by printing the Hearing Office Audio Recordings Packing List (see I-2-8-96 Exhibit).
+Once 25 recordings are packed, prepare a box for mailing to the Megasite with MIMS by printing the Hearing Office Audio Recordings Packing List (see I-2-8-96 Exhibit).
 Next select the Close and Ship Boxes button.
 Select the appropriate box number to close and ship from the drop down menu.
-(Note: only boxes meeting the criterion for being full, as mentioned above, will be listed in the menu.)
+(Note: Only boxes with 25 items, as mentioned above, will be listed in the menu.)
 Click the Print & Close Box button.
 Click the OK button to continue closing the box.
 The Packing List window will open, displaying all the recordings in the box.
 Click the Print button and the packing list will print.
-Each Hearing Office Cassette/CD Transfer Packing List will show the date it was printed and the HO code, and for each case on the list will show:
+Each Hearing Office Audio Recordings Packing List will show the date it was printed and the hearing office code, and for each case on the list will show:

-Pack the cassettes/CDs in the standard box for packing cassettes (measuring 14 3/4 inches long, 9 1/2 inches tall, and 4 7/8 inches wide) or CDs (measuring 12 inches long, 6 inches wide, and 6 inches deep).
-Pack and ship the cassettes and CDs recorded with the Hearing Office Audio Recording Packing List in the standard hearing cassette or CD box designed to hold 66-72 cassettes or 100-125 CDs per box.
+Pack the CDs in the standard box for packing CDs (measuring 12 inches long, 6 inches wide, and 6 inches deep).
+Pack and ship the CDs recorded with the Hearing Office Audio Recording Packing List in the standard hearing CD box.
 Label each cassette/CD box in sequence, starting with number 1, and include the hearing office code.
 Place the Hearing Office Audio Recording Packing List on top of the cassettes or CDs.
 Use sufficient packing material, such as shredded or crumpled paper, to avoid damage to the cassettes or CDs during mailing.
 Do not use large “jiffy” bags or other types of boxes for shipping hearing cassettes or CDs.

-In a split Title II and Title XVI case, always send the hearing cassette(s) with the unfavorable decision case.
+In a split title II and title XVI case, always send the hearing recording(s) with the unfavorable decision case.